mayursamnani36/bacefook/README.md

 # Bacefook
 Facebook clone made using python and Django. <br>
-Hello there, if you want to clone my project here are the steps to clone it on your local machine.
-Sample images of the project are available in sample_images folder
+Hello there, if you want to clone my project here are the steps to clone it on your local machine.<br>
+Sample images of the project are available in sample_images folder.

 ## Clone the project
 Use this command to clone the project.<br><br>